StDensity/Microsoft-Rewards-Automation/README.md

 A program to automate web searches for quick Microsoft Rewards completion.
 (Both PC and Mobile)

 # Note
-If your pc takes time to respond or the network is slow you can always change the wait time accordingly.
+If your pc takes time to respond or the network is slow you can always change the wait time accordingly. <Br>
 ⚠️ Don't use the PC while the program is running. <Br> ⚠️ You might have a difficult time stopping the program mid-way.
 Don't worry about it.
 It'll soon stop <Br>
 ⚠️ This code is provided for educational purposes only. <Br>